 Kenneth Cole is a trendy old sole.
 Known for its shoes, Kenneth Cole Productions makes stylish apparel and accessories under the Kenneth Cole New York, Kenneth Cole Reaction, Unlisted, and Gentle Souls names.
 Kenneth Cole licenses its name globally for hosiery, luggage, watches, and eyewear.
 It continues to expand, adding new lines for women and children, as well as fragrances.
 About 4,700 department and specialty stores carry its products.
-Kenneth Cole operates about 100 retail and outlet stores and sells through catalogs and websites.
+Kenneth Cole operates more than 90 retail and outlet stores and sells through catalogs and websites.
 Chairman Kenneth Cole, who effective September 2012 owns the namesake company, took Kenneth Cole Productions private through a merger with his KCP Holdco, Inc.

 Change in Company Type

-Looking to diversify its revenue stream and boost sales for the long term, the upscale retailer plans to open Kenneth Cole New York stores in India through an agreement inked in late 2011 with Reliance Brands.
+Looking to diversify its revenue stream and boost sales for the long term, the upscale retailer plans to open Kenneth Cole New York stores in India through an agreement inked in 2011 with Reliance Brands.
 The company's products also will be sold through other department stores in India.
 Five stores are slated to open by 2015, with another 20 more through 2020.
 Like other retailers and manufacturers, Kenneth Cole is lured to set up shop in India for its consumers' improved standard of living and overall loyalty and attraction to top brand names.

 Kenneth Cole hopes to boost its future revenue further through its strategic alliance with Macy's.
 The company inked a deal with the department store retailer in 2010 to launch a new men's sportswear collection under the Kenneth Cole Reaction label.
 As part of the agreement, Macy's is the exclusive department store retailer for the line in the US and its territories.